 - The Ontario Ministry of Agriculture, Food and Rural Affairs has established processes to deal with complaints and determine what are and what are not “normal farm practices.”

 - To learn more, visit the Normal Farm Practices Protection Board website.

 Legal Marijuana Growing Operations

-- Licencing and compliance to regulations of these facilities is multi jurisdictional to include Health Canada and the Ministry of Agriculture, Food and Rural Affairs (OMAFRA) - Environmental Management Branch.
-Complaints about odour or general inquiries about these operations should be directed to OMAFRA’s Agricultural Information Contact Centre, firstname.lastname@example.org or 1-877-424-1300.
+- Licensing and compliance to regulations of these facilities is multi-jurisdictional to include Health Canada and the Ministry of Agriculture, Food and Rural Affairs (OMAFRA) - Environmental Management Branch.
+Complaints about odour or general inquiries about these operations should be directed to OMAFRA’s Agricultural Information Contact Centre, by email or call 1-877-424-1300.